one-giant-leap/training-with-power/training_to_improve_endurance.md

 # Training to improve "Endurance"

-##Suggested sessions to improve "endurance"
+##Suggested sessions to improve "Endurance"

 Efforts of 90 minutes at Z1 / Z2
 * Maximum of 2 efforts per session